Menu

 The adrenal glands are also part of the endocrine system and many thyroid patients find that they develop adrenal dysfunction on top of thyroid disease.

-Adrenal fatigue (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) is rather common among thyroid patients and testing for it with a 24 hour, four point saliva test will show if you do indeed have it.
+Adrenal dysfunction (note: it is more accurately referred to as hypothalamic-pituitary axis dysfunction) is rather common among thyroid patients and testing for it with a 24 hour, four point saliva test will show if you do indeed have it.

 When I had high cortisol adrenal fatigue, it was causing me to have hot flushes where I became unbearably hot and sweat buckets.
 Even in December!